 Tetum is available to any ANU student, or cross-institutional to external students and interested members of the public through Open Universities Australia.

 Undergraduate courses; Tetum 1, Tetum 2, Tetum 3 and Tetum 4.
-See ANU Programs and Courses for postgraduate offers and study options for Major, Minor and Specialisations.
+See ANU Programs and Courses for study options.
 See Open Universities Australia for studying Tetum 1-4 as subject.

 The School of Culture, History and Language places a unique emphasis on in-country experience.
 For more information on exchange programs and in-country language opportunities, visit the ANU global programs or enquire email@example.com.